djayard/AlertUI/README.md

 npm install -g @angular/cli
 ```

-Once the CLI is installed, execute `ng serve --open` to have the app load in your default browser.
+Once the CLI is installed, execute `npm install` and `ng serve --open` to have the app load in your default browser.
 The app will automatically reload if you change any of the source files.